Squarerootofpi/lessons/seminary_bom_2024/summer 2024 BoM doctrinal mastery review.md

 **Alma 39:9**: “Go no more after the lusts of your eyes.”

 > 9 Now my son, I would that ye should repent and forsake your sins, and go no more after the lusts of your eyes, but cross yourself in all these things; for except ye do this ye can in nowise inherit the kingdom of God.
 Oh, remember, and take it upon you, and cross yourself in these things.

+## Kahoot

+Well, if you read before we start kahoot, you may be one of those skip-to-the-end-of-the-book kind of people.
+Don't take it personally, the technology won't judge you. ;)

+Link: